Select Home Warranty Reviews 2026: Is It Worth It?

 Step-by-Step Claims Process

-1. File a claim — Available 24/7 via phone (1-855-267-3532), the company's online portal, or their mobile app.
-You'll need your policy number, a description of the issue, model/serial numbers, and photos of the unit.
+1. File a claim.
+Available 24/7 via phone (1-855-267-3532), the online portal, or the mobile app.
+Claims must be filed within three days of discovering the problem, and you'll need your policy number, a description of the issue, model/serial numbers, and photos.

-2. Claim review — SHW reviews the claim against your coverage.
+2. Claim review.
+SHW reviews the claim against your coverage.
 You'll be asked for your credit or debit card for the service fee at this stage.

-4. Repair or replacement — The assigned technician performs the repair.
+4. Repair or replacement.
+The assigned technician performs the repair.
 If a replacement is needed, SHW may offer cash-in-lieu at depreciated value rather than a full replacement.

 What Slows the Process Down